azu/mubook-hon/README.md

 ## Features

 - Read epub/PDF files on Dropbox
-- Support cross browser on Mobile and PC
+- Support cross browser - Mobile and PC
 - Sync progress using Notion on cross devices
 - Add memo to Notion with selected text
 - Manage book list in Notion